first-line-outsourcing/flo-examples.sls/api-gateway-http-api-sqs-integration/README.md

 In the configuration above we defined:
 - An Integration connected to SQS queue
 - A Route connected to the Integration
 - A Role.
-The Integration uses this role to perform actions on the queue and the logs groups
+The Integration uses this role to perform actions on the queue.

 There are some resources you don`t know yet.
 Here is description: